Keto Mince and Cheese Pie Recipe

 Turn the heat up, brown the mince for a minute or two and then turn it back down to a gentle heat.
-Add the tomato paste and balsamic vinegar and stir for a few minutes before adding the water.
+Add the tomato paste and balsamic vinegar and stir for a few minutes before adding the water/broth.

-Once the sauce has thickened, turn the heat off and leave it to cool while you make the pastry.
+Turn the heat off and leave it to cool while you make the pastry.

 FATHEAD PIE PASTRY

 I don't have a microwave so I can't microwave the mozzarella and cream cheese together (apparently a few short 30 second bursts will do) so instead I gently melt it on a non stick fry pan or in the oven, stirring constantly so the cheese doesn't 'catch'.

 Transfer the mix to a bowl, and stir in almond flour, salt and egg.
 I use a silicone spatula.